 Member Since: 2010

-“2008 brought me to the West Coast and back to ceramics.
-Years later, I am still enthralled with the physicality, the immediacy and the spontaneity of clay and the raku process.
-I make sheep repetitively, like a meditation; I concentrate on the form, the expression, the character of each one.
-They rise from the ashes fully formed, in the gold glitter, crackle and deep black that only raku can bring.
-Equipped with attitude and curiosity, they question their flock mates, their audience, and their environment.
-I’m thrilled when people see past the herd mentality to recognize their inquisitive existence.”
+2008 brought me to the West Coast and back to ceramics.
+I am still enthralled with the physicality, the immediacy and the spontaneity of both clay and the raku firing process.
+I’m always thrilled when people see past the herd mentality to recognize the sheep's individual, inquisitive nature.